alcy/perf-cal-2020/pcal20.md

 # It Ain't About Performance No More

-Perf Calendar articles are about the web.
+Performance Calendar articles are mostly about improving web performance.
-I don't know much about the web (too obscure) so I'm going to say something about the cloud (more transparent).
+That's good because I don't know much about the web: it's very difficult.
+So, I'm going to talk about something much more transparent: cloud performance.
-It Ain't About Performance No More ... in the cloud.
+In that sense, what the title should beis: *It Ain't About Performance No More ... in The Cloud.*

-And I'm going to do it with with just two images.
+Moreover, I'm going to discuss cloud performance using just two images.

 ![Figure 1](fig1.png)
 <figcaption><b>Figure 1: Throughput profile of Tomcat application  on AWS</b></figcaption>